lavitorm/cliks/README.md

 CLIKS unites people only by interests in a purposeful context of engagement, encouragement, development and growth in their priorities.
 It is a take and give environment where people find their path to move forward by supporting each other.

-This app uses Express to serve static HTML files and API routes to get and post data.

 #### This app uses Express to serve static HTML files and API routes to get and post data.
 ![Home Page](/screenshots/app_arch_diagram.png)